 What you see

 Welcome to the website of Reframing PJU, an open ended artistic research project in which I work with an extensive collection of photographs produced on the African continent.
 A selection of these photographs were used in mass media from the 1930s onward.
 Through the methods used in the research they are placed in an open ended network.
 The singular photographs that were published become part of, literally, expanded frames that establish connections with the other pictures and narratives that they relate to in and through time.
-To get a taste of this before reading on please visit the Breathing Photographs section of this website.
+To get a taste of this before reading on visit the Breathing Photographs section of this website.
+Please be aware that the language used in quotes and some of the pictures shown are problematic, painful and in some cases even potentially traumatic displays of Black bodies.
+Below I will explain why I nevertheless consider it to be important to provide an opportunity to think with and through these photographs.

 Reframing PJU is an effort to reflect on and contribute to a critical discourse concerning the construction of past and present day imaginations of ‘Africa’ that were part of the colonial project.
 The website is best viewed on a large screen.